Class meeting: Mondays and/or Wednesdays, 4:10-5:25pm

 Course Content and Schedule: This course consists of seminars which will be presented roughly once a week, on a Monday and/or a Wednesday.
 Generally, after the speaker is finished, there will be a question and answer period where the audience can ask any questions they might have that were not answered during the seminar.
 This is often quite interesting and is considered part of the seminar (so you should not leave until it is over).

 If you are in the seminar, you are expected to pay attention and refrain from activities such as doing other work, reading the newspaper, surfing the web, or sleeping.
 Behavior such as this gives speakers a bad impression of our graduate program and students.
 Students noticed exhibiting such behavior will not receive credit for attending that seminar.
-Thus, if you are not interested in a particular seminar, then don’t attend.

 NOTE: You should start attending lectures, and submitting paper/seminar reports, early on in the semester.
 Lectures are occasionally canceled (e.g., the speaker misses a flight, or becomes ill), so if this happens at the end of the semester you may find yourself in a situation where there are not enough lectures left for you to fulfill the course requirements (see below).